 Other Loans a Franchise Owner Can Consider

-If you were denied an SBA loan or are still wondering about obtaining financing for your franchise, there are other options to consider.
-Many online lenders offer more flexible financing options than a bank or SBA loan.
-Traditional bank loans often come with a higher interest rate range, a lengthy application process, and stricter qualifications.
+If you were denied an SBA loan or are still wondering about obtaining financing for your franchise, other options exist.
+Many online lenders offer more flexible financing options than banks or SBA loans.
+Traditional bank loans often have a higher interest rate range, a lengthy application process, and stricter qualifications.

 Thankfully, an alternative lender can help your business with numerous financing options available.
 Whether you need an equipment loan or funds to cover franchise fees, financing is available that beats conventional loans.
 Discover additional small business loan products for franchise owners below.
-Aspiring franchisees should be aware of all the options before they decide which is best for their situation.
+Aspiring franchisees should know all the options before deciding which is best for their situation.

-- Long-Term Loans: A long-term business loan offers a lump sum of money, which can be paid back over a term of more than two years.
+- Long-Term Loans: A long-term business loan offers a lump sum of money, which can be paid back over more than two years.
 The business loan application will typically require plans for the loan funds and sometimes ask for a copy of your business plan.

 - Equipment Financing: Equipment financing allows businesses to purchase or lease new equipment while using the actual equipment as collateral.

-- Business Line of Credit: A line of credit allows business owners to draw on funds when they need them or to make purchases.
+- Business Line of Credit: A line of credit allows business owners to draw on funds when needed or make purchases.
 They have a set limit that cannot be exceeded.

 - Business Credit Cards: Business credit cards work the same as personal ones, allowing your company to make necessary purchases or payments when needed.

-- Business Cash Advance: A business cash advance is a type of funding that advances future sales at a discount to the franchise.
-You then have to pay a fixed payback amount greater than the amount that was advanced to you.
+- Business Cash Advance: A business cash advance is funding that advances future sales at a discount to the franchise.
+You then have to pay a fixed payback greater than the amount that was advanced to you.